bifurcationkit/BifurcationKit.jl/docs/src/detectionBifurcation.md

 The bifurcations are detected during a call to `br, _ = continuation(F, J, u0, p0, lens, contParams::ContinuationPar;kwargs...)` by turning on the following flags:

-- `contParams.detectBifurcation = 1` (which also turns on `contParams.computeEigenValues = true` automatically)
+- `contParams.detectBifurcation = 2`

 The bifurcation points are first located by looking at the spectrum **e.g.** by monitoring the unstable eigenvalues.
 The eigenvalue λ is declared unstable if `real(λ) > contParams.precisionStability`.
 The located bifurcation points are then returned in `br.bifpoint`.

 ## Precise detection of bifurcation points

-Note that the bifurcation points detected when `detectBifurcation = 1` are only *approximate* bifurcation points.
+Note that the bifurcation points detected when `detectBifurcation = 2` are only *approximate* bifurcation points.
 Indeed, we only signal that, in between two continuation steps *which can be large*, a (several) bifurcation has been detected.
 Hence, we only have a rough idea of where the bifurcation is located, unless your `dsmax` is very small...
 This can be improved as follows.

-If you choose `detectBifurcation = 2`, a bisection algorithm is used to locate the bifurcation points more precisely.
+If you choose `detectBifurcation = 3`, a bisection algorithm is used to locate the bifurcation points more precisely.
 It means that we recursively track down the change in stability.
 Some options in [`ContinuationPar`](@ref) control this behavior:

 - `nInversion`: number of sign inversions in the bisection algorithm
 - `maxBisectionSteps` maximum number of bisection steps